MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/implement/deprecations-customer-service.md

 > [!IMPORTANT]
 > "Deprecated" means we intend to remove the feature or capability in a major future release.
 The feature or capability will continue to work and will be fully supported until it's officially removed.
 This deprecation notification might span a few years.
 After removal, the feature or capability won't work.
 We're notifying you now so that you have sufficient time to plan and update your code before the feature or capability is removed.

-## Google Business Messages channel will be deprecated and remvoved in July 2024
+## Google Business Messages channel will be deprecated and removed in July 2024

 The [Google Business Messages channel](../administer/configure-google-business-messages-channel.md) in Omnichannel for Customer Service will be deprecated and removed on July 31, 2024.
 This is due to Google's announcement that they are discontinuing Business Messages on July 31, 2024.